Workshops and Training

 If you would like to schedule a workshop or receive a longer description of each workshop or webinar, including goals and objectives, please contact Adrienne Bashista, our trainer, at firstname.lastname@example.org or (413)570-5966.

-5-part FASD and the Brain-Based Approach webinar:
+5-part FASD and the Brain-Based Approach webinars for FALL, 2017

 This webinar series looks at fetal alcohol spectrum disorders from the brain-based approach.
 We will cover facts and statistics about FASDs, diagnosis, its neurobehavioral profile, and will use a research-based model to suggest a parenting, caregiving and professional approach to give individuals with FASDs their best chance at success.
 Examples, stories, and individual experiences are used throughout the webinar to illustrate the presentation, and participation is encouraged.